ljesus/ICViewPager/README.md

 ICViewPager
 ===========

+NOTE: This fork is intended for fixing the iOS8 top gap problem.

 You can create sliding tabs with ViewPager.

 Slide through the contents or select from tabs or slide through tabs and select!